-Lemon Verbena, also known as Aloysia Triphylla, is a common herb with many popular culinary uses due to its citrus smell and flavor.
+Lemon verbena (Aloysia citrodora) is a common herb with many popular culinary uses due to its pleasant citrus smell and flavor.

-Many studies have shown it to have beneficial antioxidant, anti-inflammatory, and anti-parasitic effects.
-It also combats multiple sclerosis, obesity, and muscular damage during intense exercise.
+Several animal and cell-based studies have revealed beneficial antioxidant, anti-inflammatory, and antiparasitic effects.
+Preliminary clinical research suggests it may also help combat multiple sclerosis, obesity, insomnia, and muscular damage that occurs after intense exercise.

-- Verbascoside and luteolin 7-diglucuronide – chemicals that protect against UV rays and wilting.
+- Verbascoside and luteolin 7-diglucuronide – chemicals that may protect against UV rays and aging.

 - Citral – a chemical that gives the plant its citrus smell and taste and has some antibacterial properties.

-- Eucalyptol (1,8-cineole) – a chemical that soothes inflammation when applied on the skin.
+- Eucalyptol (1,8-cineole) – a chemical that soothes inflammation when applied to the skin.

 - Geranial – an essential oil component with antibacterial properties.

 - Sulcatone (6-methyl-5-hepten-2-one) – a chemical used for flavoring.